ikreymer/pywb-webrecorder/README.md

 ### Archive On-Demand

-The **replay-record** endpoint demonstrates a new way to auto-record any missing resources from an existing archive.
+The **replay-record** endpoint demonstrates way to auto-record any missing resources from an existing archive.

 The first time a resource is requested, it will be recorded.
 On each subsequent request (after the cdx has been updated), it will be replayed from an existing WARC.